TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 - Redact free-text responses for certain other columns that may contain identifiers
 - Redact "order_id" data from "gift_log" and "import_log" tables
 - Redact phone numbers from "sms_log" table

+Note: So that "order_id" and phone number data are not retained in the full raw data, only redacted versions of the "gift_log", "import_log", and "sms_log" tables are stored in `1_raw_full`, and the unredacted versions dumped by [1_get_raw_data.ipynb](code/1_get_raw_data.ipynb) were deleted.

+By contrast, unredacted versions of other redacted tables are retained in `1_raw_full` on the [Private Component](#private-component) because these tables contain free-text responses that may or may not contain identifiers.
+Notably, participants were not asked to provide identifiers in their responses.

 ### 4_clean_data.R